kaapana/kaapana/docs/source/glossary.rst

     kaapana-admin-chart
       This :term:`Helm<helm>` chart consists of all :term:`Kubernetes<kubernetes>` configuration required for the :term:`kaapana-platform`.

-    docker
-      Docker is the technology that enables the integration of an entire operating system together with an executable software along with its necessary dependencies into a :term:`container`.
-      When running such a container, only the physical resources of the host system are utilized.
-      In Kaapana, every :term:`service` and :term:`job` runs within a container.
+    containerd
+      We use `containerd <https://containerd.io/>`_ as runtime environment for the :term:`containers<container>` in the :term:`Kubernetes<kubernetes>` cluster.
+      It manages the lifecycle of a container.

     container
       A container is a self contained virtual environment that runs a software along with the code and all of its dependencies.
       In this way, it can run quickly and reliably on any environment.
+      We utilize :term:`containerd` to run containers.
+      In Kaapana, every :term:`service` and :term:`job` runs within a container.
-      Containers are specified by images that are :term:`built<build>` according to a file e.g. a :term:`Dockerfile<docker>`.
+      Containers are specified by container images that are :term:`built<build>` according to a file e.g. a Dockerfile.
-      Commonly available containerization technologies are provided by `Docker <https://www.docker.com/resources/what-container/>`_ and `Podman <https://docs.podman.io/en/latest/>`_.

     build
       A build describes the process of building :term:`container`-images from files like Dockerfiles.
+      Images for Kaapana can be build using tools like `Docker <https://www.docker.com/resources/what-container/>`_ or `Podman <https://docs.podman.io/en/latest/>`_.

     microk8s
       MicoK8s is a lightweight, single-package :term:`Kubernetes<kubernetes>` distribution that we utilize to set up our Kubernetes cluster.

     kubernetes
-      Kubernetes is an open-source container-orchestration system that we use to manage all the Docker containers required for Kaapana.
+      Kubernetes is an open-source container-orchestration system that we use to manage all the :term:`containers<container>` required for Kaapana.

     server-installation-script
       This script is used to install all required dependencies on the :term:`server`.